sdgilley/learn-tools/README.md

 ## Python scripts:

-* fix-nb.py - fix the links to notebooks in markdown files
+* fix-nb.py - change notebook links and images to markdown syntax
 * move-to-v1.py - fix links in a file that you're going to move to the v1 folder

 ## Other repos